jybantang/Phys215-202324-2/SYLLABUS.md

 	2. [Wikibooks: Introducing Julia](https://en.wikibooks.org/wiki/Introducing_Julia): A good tutorial site with sample codes to tryout.
 	3. [A Julia packages shortcut repository](https://juliapackages.com): For finding the right package you might need.
 3. Access to book references such as follows
-	1. **[MAIN]** Avik Sengupta.
-Julia High Performance, 2nd Ed.
+	1. **[MAIN]** Avik Sengupta. **Julia High Performance**, 2nd Ed.
 (Packt Publishing, 2019).
 Details are found in its [website](https://juliahighperformance.com). _Warning_: Paid book.
 You might not need to buy it for this semester.
+	2. Storopoli, Huijzer and Alonso (2021). **Julia Data Science**.
+[An online course focused on Data Science.](https://juliadatascience.io.
+ISBN: 9798489859165)
-	2. _.
-Julia for Optimization and Learning (stable version).
+	3. _.
+J**ulia for Optimization and Learning** (stable version).
 An online book course on optimization and basic neural network.
 [The first few chapters are very useful as introductory course.](https://juliateachingctu.github.io/Julia-for-Optimization-and-Learning/stable/)
-    2. Kyle Novak.
-Numerical Methods for Scientific Computing, 2nd Ed.
+	4. Kyle Novak. **Numerical Methods for Scientific Computing**, 2nd Ed.
 (Equalshare Press, 2022).
 [Download PDF file copy.](https://www.equalsharepress.com/media/NMFSC.pdf)
-	3. Ben Lauwens and Allen Downey.
-[Think Julia: How to think like a computer scientist](https://benlauwens.github.io/ThinkJulia.jl/latest/book.html).
+	5. Ben Lauwens and Allen Downey. **[Think Julia: How to think like a computer scientist](https://benlauwens.github.io/ThinkJulia.jl/latest/book.html)**.
 This is a good basic reference for Applied Physics 155 level of introduction for Julia.
-	4. Stephen Boyd and Lieven Vandenberghe.
-[Introduction to Applied Linear Algebra, VLMS](http://vmls-book.stanford.edu)
+	6. Stephen Boyd and Lieven Vandenberghe. **[Introduction to Applied Linear Algebra, VLMS](http://vmls-book.stanford.edu)** (accessible online January 2024)
-	5. Other resources may appear in the Google Classroom, and in the Discord server.
+	7. Other resources may appear in the Google Classroom, and in the Discord server.
 4. Patience and enthusiasm

 ## Topics